Solarigin/Word_Cards/README.md

 ## Configuration

 - `SECRET_KEY` – signing key used for JWT tokens.
 If the environment variable is unset the application defaults to `"secret"`.
 Override it in production for better security.
+- `TRANSLATE_API_KEY` – API key for the external translation service used by the `/translate` endpoint.

 ## Frontend